“Get it in writing.” “Make a Will.” “Get an estate plan.”

 Estate taxes also vary from state to state.
 For example, in Oregon estates worth more than $1 million may owe state estate tax.
 Property left to a surviving spouse is exempt.
 The Tax Foundation has a complete listing and charts detailing inheritance tax laws on a state-by-state basis.

-If you’re ready to make an estate plan, it can be helpful to discuss your options with a lawyer, as well as your accountant or tax-advisor.
+If you’re ready to make an estate plan, will, and trust, it can be helpful to discuss your options with a lawyer who is used to working with seniors, as well as your accountant or tax advisor.

-The Big Idea: Making an estate plan provides peace of mind.
+The Big Idea: Making an estate plan, will, and trust provides seniors with peace of mind.
 It helps you know that your wishes are clear and can be easily implemented.
 With a little planning, your survivors will be able to get the inheritance you’ve worked for—without additional hassle.

-If you’ve been putting off making a will, now is a good time to take action.
+If you’ve been putting off making a will, now is a good time to act.
+Should you need more help on estate and will planning for seniors, be sure to check our other guides on Senior Assistance Club!